dominikjaniga91/kubernetes-and-spring-boot/README.md

 ```

 ## Solution for task 3 and 4

+Post service has been updated with "Topic" field: https://github.com/dominikjaniga91/spring-boot-docker/pull/1

 1. Change the version of image in post-deployment.yaml to 2.1
 2. Recreate the deployment